sourabhtk37/starchat/README.md

 ## The data schema

-* *Chat uses two data types on the same index:
+* StarChat uses two data types on the same index:
     * state type : for the storage of the state machine, the fields are the following
         * state : the name of the state
         * queries : the list of queries which trigger the state e.g. ["cannot access account", "problem access account"],